nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

 ## Disclaimer

-Author try to trained this model on cloud GPU rental (Vast.ai) with 4 Nvidia RTX A5000 GPUs.
+We try to trained this model on cloud GPU rental (Vast.ai) with 4 Nvidia RTX A5000 GPUs.
 However, cost of training this model is very high due to 4.5 million parameters, require a lot of images (10k-100k images) and lot of training step (100k+ steps) to train.
 We decided to pause this project in training step and afterward.
-If anyone like to use this model, please use at your own risk.
+If anyone prefer to use this model, please use at your own risk.
 You can also train this model with regular image other than anime image.

 ## Requirements